makeruniverse/docs/docs/studios/project-studio.md

-A studio for teams to work on their projects
+A studio for teams to work on their projects.

 ![Teams Studio](../mediaassets/thumbnails/team-studio.jpg)